Five Wisconsin Destinations for Winter Romance

 Lake Geneva is a Premiere Romantic Winter Destination

-Lake Geneva is typically a summer hot spot, however this romatic destination gets quite serene in winter.
+Lake Geneva is typically a summer hot spot, however, this romatic destination gets quite serene in winter.
 Plan a stay at The French Country Inn on the shores of Lake Como.
 Rooms have balconies, whirlpool tubs and working fireplaces.
-Downhill and cross-country skiing as well as spa services are offered at the Grand Geneva Resort.
+Downhill and cross-country skiing, as well as spa services, are offered at the Grand Geneva Resort.
 What could be more romantic than horseback riding in the snow?
-Fantasy Hills Ranch in nearby Delavan offers horseback rides, carriage rides and sleigh rides.
-Or, surprise her with an antique locket or music box from one of the area’s many antique stores.
+Dan Patch Stables offers horseback rides, carriage rides and sleighrides.
+Or, find a unique treaure like an old-fashioned locket or music box from one of the area’s many antique stores.

 A Cozy Winter Romance Awaits You in Bayfield